v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-6-azdopipeline.md

 ```
 ### Populate the variables with your values

-- p4depotpath: the depot path of the build user, e.g. //depot/...
+- **p4depotpath**: the depot path of the build user, e.g. //depot/...
-- p4port: the connection string of your perforce server, e.g. ssl:*{ip address}*:1666
+- **p4port**: the connection string of your perforce server, e.g. ssl:*{ip address}*:1666
-- fingerprint: the SSL fingerprint of your perforce server, e.g. BA:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:F4
+- **fingerprint**: the SSL fingerprint of your perforce server, e.g. BA:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:F4
-- p4user: the name of your p4 build user, e.g. build_user
+- **p4user**: the name of your p4 build user, e.g. build_user
-- p4client: the client workspace name of your build user, e.g. demobuild1-ws
+- **p4client**: the client workspace name of your build user, e.g. demobuild1-ws
-- p4root: the perforce root on your build machine, e.g. c:\p4depots\depot
+- **p4root**: the perforce root on your build machine, e.g. c:\p4depots\depot
-- serviceconnection: the name of the service connection you created in step LINK
+- **serviceconnection**: the name of the service connection you created in step LINK
-- storagename: the name of the Azure Storage Account you created in step LINK
+- **storagename**: the name of the Azure Storage Account you created in step LINK
-- containername: the name of the Container you created in step LINK
+- **containername**: the name of the Container you created in step LINK

 Once you have filled in your values for each variable, your script should look something like this: